scwatts/hicap/README.md

 Identify *cap* loci serotype and structure in your *Haemophilus influenzae* assemblies.

-**This tools remains under developemnt and is not quite ready to use**
+**This tools remains under development and is not quite ready to use**

 ## Table of contents